Program Director's Welcome

 We will accomplish this by:

-- Recruiting proactive visionary candidates with a diversity of career goals
+• Recruiting proactive visionary candidates with a variety of career goals

-With regard to education, our staff and fellows from the Respiratory Institute have used the pandemic as an opportunity to develop new avenues for learning.
+Regarding education, our staff and fellows are committed to continuously improving how we learn and teach.
 Through flipped classroom experiences and new ways to interact virtually, fellows now have access to a wealth of resources and expertise which build on our prior successes.
 One example of this is our mechanical ventilator curriculum.
-Standardized Education for Ventilatory Assistance (SEVA) is a biweekly conference designed to help fellows gain a detailed mastery of mechanical ventilation theory and management.
+Standardized Education for Ventilatory Assistance (SEVA®) is a standardized certification program in mechanical ventilation designed to help fellows gain a detailed mastery of mechanical ventilation theory and management.
+Another example is our recent integration of ChatGPT into our Pulmonary Artery Catheter training curriculum.

 Our fellows are extremely productive academically.
 Scholarship is a central part of the culture here with fellows involved in an array of research topics.
-Popular areas of interest include, but are not limited to ARDS, ECMO, sepsis, mechanical ventilation, point of care ultrasound, medical education & simulation, and informatics/big data.
-Every fellow is expected to engage in mentored scholarship and writing as a part of their critical care training.
+Popular areas of interest include, but are not limited to, ARDS, ECMO, sepsis, mechanical ventilation, point of care ultrasound, medical education and simulation, and informatics/big data.

 The examples above are only a fraction of the exciting work our fellows and staff are pursuing.
 We would love the opportunity to meet you and to show you more about what makes Cleveland Clinic a world-class healthcare organization.